darapumahesh99/AspNetCoreGitApp/README.md

 # _viewImports file
 to import common libraries among views

+# RenderSection
+RenderSection is a space with a specific name and it used on _Layout file.
+RenderSection tells the application that some other code (coming from view) will be placed here.

+# Section
+Section is used on Views.
+To create a section we use @section directive.
+Each section has a unique name and whatever we will write inside this section block that will replace the RenderSection (defined in _Layout file) with same name.

 # viewBag[used to pass data from [# action to view]

 => this type of data binding is known as loosely binding